MicrosoftDocs/dataexplorer-docs/data-explorer/generate-lightingest-command.md

 LightIngest is a command-line utility for ad-hoc data ingestion into Azure Data Explorer.
 To learn more about LightIngest, see [Use LightIngest to ingest data to Azure Data Explorer](lightingest.md).

-This article shows you how to create a LightIngest command to ingest a from a blob container into a new or existing table.
+This article shows you how to create a table and schema mapping, and generate a LightIngest command to ingest a list of blobs from a container into a new or existing table.

 ## Prerequisites

 * An Azure subscription.
 Create a [free Azure account](https://azure.microsoft.com/free/).
 * [A cluster and database](create-cluster-database-portal.md).
 * [A storage account](/azure/storage/common/storage-quickstart-create-account?tabs=azure-portal).
+* LightIngest - download it as part of the [Microsoft.Azure.Kusto.Tools NuGet package](https://www.nuget.org/packages/Microsoft.Azure.Kusto.Tools/).
+For installation instructions, see [Install LightIngest](lightingest.md#install-lightingest).

 ## Destination tab